What Is a Gyroscope?

 Frequently Asked Questions – FAQs

-A gyroscopic couple is defined as the turning moment in which the changes are opposed by the inclination of the axis of rotation of the gyroscope.
+A gyroscopic couple is a turning moment in which the gyroscope’s axis of rotation is inclined so that the changes are opposite.

 What is the expression for gyroscopic couple?

-The expression for gyroscopic couple is given as:
+The expression for the gyroscopic couple is given as:

 C = I.⍵.⍵p